You’re here because you want to learn about the Tabata protocol!

 Studies have replicated Tabata’s results with subjects who were “recreationally active” and did exercises such as burpees and squat thrusters.
 So claims of not doing “true Tabata” miss the point.

-Tabata himself has stated as such by explaining it’s the effort of going to one’s physical max, that is critical of the benefit of Tabata training.
+Tabata himself has stated as such by explaining it’s the effort of going to one’s physical max, which is critical for the benefits of Tabata training.
 Don’t worry about VO2max.
 If you try a Tabata program, the importance is going hard for YOU.
 We’re not going to worry about VO2max – we’re gonna worry about challenging ourselves.

 This means if you need to do “Tabata” in a way that is just walking faster vs walking slower, it’s a start!